orionrobots/orionrobots.github.io/2019-08-31-mearm-with-raspberri-pi.md

     >>> right = gpiozero.Servo(17)
     >>> left = gpiozero.Servo(22)

+Or you can go better and call left elbow and right shoulder.

 ## Interacting with the servos

 These are using the [Servo](https://gpiozero.readthedocs.io/en/stable/api_output.html#servo) object from GPIOZero.